microsoft/promptflow/examples/flows/evaluation/eval-summarization/README.md

 # Summarization Evaluation

 This flow implements a reference-free automatic abstractive summarization evaluation across four dimensions: fluency, coherence, consistency, relevance.
-Each dimension uses a prompt to score a generated summary against the source document from which it was generated.
-Each dimension's prompt has been meta-evaluated against the [SummEval benchmark](https://arxiv.org/abs/2007.12626) and produces state-of-the-art scores in terms of correlation to expert human judgements.
+Each dimension uses a prompt with GPT-4 to score a generated summary against the source document from which it was generated.
+The implementation is based on the [G-Eval research paper](https://arxiv.org/abs/2303.16634).

 ## Introduction

-Provide a detailed description of the flow, including its components, inputs, outputs, and any dependencies.
-Explain how the flow works and what problem it solves.
-This section should give users a clear understanding of the flow's functionality and how it can be used. -- TODO remove this when done
+### Background

 Abstractive summarization evaluation is hard problem for which many previous automatic methods have performed poorly in-terms of correlation with human judgements.
-Furthermore, human expert created ground truths for summarization are hard to obtain and also hard to compare automatically to generated summaries.
-Thus there is a need for effective automatic reference-free summarization evaluation in which a generated summary is evaluated with respect to the document it was generated for.
+Expert human created ground truths for summarization are hard to obtain and also hard to compare automatically to generated summaries.
+Prior research defines four dimensions to abstractive summary quality (each scored on a 1-5 Likert scale):
+- Coherence - the collective quality of all sentences in the summary
+- Consistency - factual alignment between the summary and source document
+- Fluency - the quality of individual sentences of the summary
+- Relevance - selection of the most important content from the source document

+Thus it is possible to measure summary quality based on the inherent writing quality of the summary alone (in terms of coherence and fluency) and alignment between the summary and the source document (in terms of consistency and relevance).
+This affords the potential for a reference-free evaluation of abstractive summary generation.

 This flow implements G-Eval for summarization evaluation that has been adopted from the [research paper](https://arxiv.org/abs/2303.16634) and associated [Github repository](https://github.com/nlpyang/geval).
-This method introduces a prompt based evaluation with GPT-4 for each of the 4 standard dimensions of summarization evaluation and shows state-of-the-art results from meta-evaluation against the [SummEval benchmark](https://arxiv.org/abs/2007.12626).
+This method introduces a reference-free prompt based evaluation with GPT-4 for each of the 4 standard dimensions of summarization evaluation and shows state-of-the-art results in terms of correlation to human judgements based on meta-evaluation against the [SummEval benchmark](https://arxiv.org/abs/2007.12626).

-The 4 standard dimensions of summarization evaluation have been defined in prior research (see the SummEval paper for references) and a brief description of each is:

-- Coherence - the collective quality of all sentences in the summary, scored on 1-5 scale
-- Consistency - factual alignment between the summary and summarized source document, scored on a 1-5 scale
-- Fluency - the quality of individual sentences of the summary, scored on a 1-3 scale (note this is an implementation difference compared to the original definition which uses a 1-5 scale)
-- Relevance - selection of important content from the source document, scored on a 1-5 scale

-This flow scores each summary along these dimensions and also aggregates each dimension as an average when run in batch mode.

-The original G-Eval paper and repository has tuned prompts that refer to inputs as 'news-articles' (inline with the source data in the SummEval benchmark), we have modified the evaluation prompts provided in this flow to be more generic and agnostic to the domain of the source data being evaluated.
-These modified prompts have been meta-evaluated against the SummEval benchmark and show slightly lower performance to the original prompts (expected as they use more generic language) but still state-of-the-art performance compared to other automatic reference-free evaluation methods.
-Note that there is an assumption that meta-evaluation results against the SummEval benchmark will generalise to the domain of your data, if you have concerns about this please refer to the section on conducting your own meta-evaluation (TODO add link).

-It is recommended to use this flow and it's prompts with only a GPT-4 model version, as the meta-evaluation results against the SummEval benchmark have been verified for only GPT-4.
-We recommend using [GPT-4 turbo](https://learn.microsoft.com/en-au/azure/ai-services/openai/concepts/models) as it provides a longer input context length, similar meta-evaluation performance to other GPT-4 models and cheaper token costs compared to other GPT-4 model versions.
-If this is unavailable, any other GPT-4 model would suffice and shows good meta-evaluation performance but you will need to be mindful of input token limits for each model version and the length of your documents and summaries that are being evaluated.
-Our meta-evaluation results with modified prompts and different GPT-4 models are shown in the table below.

-<<TODO insert meta-eval table results>>

-An important note regarding the implementation and use of this flow is that for each dimension, the evaluation prompt is run with temperature=2 and n=20, from which the final score is averaged across each trial.
-This is done as an approximation for token probabilities which are currently unavailable for GPT-4.
-This is run for each dimension for each summary being evaluated (ie. 20 LLM calls per summary), which may have cost considerations for your usecase.

-<<TODO Bhavik add section on limitations in terms of gpt-4 bias favouring LLM summaries>>

-<<TODO Bhavik add recommendation on using the scores outputted>>

-<<TODO Bhavik add section on doing custom meta-evaluation and tuning prompts>>

 ## Tools Used in this Flow